Sweden. Municipality of Kungälv

 This loan has a positive effect on maritime environments: 34%

-The loan has been provided for water and sewage sector investments in the Municipality of Kungälv, Sweden.
+The loan has been provided for water and sewage sector investments by Kungälv Municipality in Sweden.

-Due to the growing population throughout the region, demand for improved water supply and wastewater treatment is increasing.
-NIB is helping to finance the construction of a new freshwater plant to replace an existing facility.
-The new plant will supply drinking water to the municipalities of Kungälv, Ale, Stenungsund and Tjörn.
+Due to the growing population throughout the region of Gothenburg, demand for improved water supply and wastewater treatment is increasing.
+NIB is helping to finance the construction of a new waterworks to replace an existing facility.
+In addition to Kungälv, the new plant will supply freshwater to the municipalities of Ale, Stenungsund and Tjörn.

-Kungälv Municipality is located 20 kilometres north of Gothenburg and has a population of approximately 43,000.
+Kungälv Municipality is situated 20 kilometres north of Gothenburg and has a population of approximately 43,000.
 This number is expected to increase to 55,000 by 2025.

-The new freshwater plant will replace the old purification system and connect to new residential areas, increasing the quality and security of water distribution.
+The new freshwater plant will replace the old purification system and allow for new connections to a growing population, increasing the quality and security of water distribution.

-Construction of sewage collection systems forms a necessary component of sustainable urban infrastructure, and replacing private treatment systems with a large-scale treatment plant decreases discharges of nutrients.
+Construction of sewage collection systems for new residential areas forms a necessary component of a sustainable society, and replacing small-scale private treatment systems with a centralised treatment plant increases efficiency and decreases discharges of nutrients.
 By connecting coastal areas to the municipal wastewater system, the network expansion will also reduce discharges of untreated or poorly treated wastewater into the sea.

-The project is not expected to have any significant negative environmental impact.
+The project is not expected to have any significant impact on the environment.